splewis/sm-builder/README.md

 #### What doesn't it do?
 - Doesn't upload files to a server (a script to do this may come in the future though)
 - Doesn't deal with old files on a server - they won't get removed easily (maybe in the future I'll have a way to handle that)
+- Doesn't manage your install of the sourcemod compiler or 3rd party include files
+- Doesn't do anything with extensions

 The config files are just python files, with a syntax inspired by Google's [Blaze](http://google-engtools.blogspot.fr/2011/08/build-in-cloud-how-build-system-works.html) tool.